UK Guide To Ethical Eco-Friendly Christmas Decorations

 Not all Christmas decorations are equal though.
 With news that inmates in Chinese prisons are forced to make Christmas decorations, and regularly beaten up, it’s important to pick Christmas decorations that are both eco-friendly and ethical.

 The good thing is they aren’t hard to find.
-Here is my pick of the top planet and people-friendly Christmas decorations available right now in 2024.
+Here is my pick of the top planet and people-friendly Christmas decorations available in the UK.

 A flat lay of Christmas decorations on white background with a blue text box that says guide to ethical and eco-friendly Christmas decorations.